-Upon Notice to Proceed, CrowderGulf will assist the City in assessing damage and developing a specific plan of action.
-The affected areas will be divided into sections and then assigned crews, subcontractors, and equipment.
+Upon NTP, CrowderGulf will assist the City of Pompano Beach in assessing damage and developing a specific plan of action.
+The affected areas will be divided into sections and then crews, subcontractors, and equipment will be assigned.
 All areas will be served simultaneously.